madewithlinux/refsheets/csce441.md

 	* not defined for vectors (depends on where the vector is how much it gets scaled by)
 	* **not an affine transformation!**
 	* therefore you need to use the bottom row of the matrix also
-	* the final 3d location is found by taking the normal 3d output and dividing by the 4th element (a scalar)
+	* the final 3d location is found by taking the normal 3d output and dividing by the 4th element (a scalar)l
 * hierarchical animation
 	* split body into components joined by joints
 	* each joint has a transformation associated with it, so you can apply the transformations corresponding to what position of components you want, and then render that